isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1776.md

 ---
-title: 'Portable Automatic Gas Cutting Machine'
+title: 'Vertical Carousel'
 permalink: /productivity-solutions-grant/solutionrepo/solution1776
 ---

-## Portable Automatic Gas Cutting Machine
+## Vertical Carousel

 ## Overview

 **Description**

-Automatic crawling and portable cutting maching using gas/oxy-fuel for straight line cutting of steel plates in workshop or shipyard.
-As the equipment can be easily attached onto steel plates and be fitted with more than 1 nozzle, only 1 headcount is required to operate and manage the cutting operations.
-Efficient and accurate straight-line cutting by this equipment reduce time needed for preparation and touch-up work.
+Vertical storage and retrieval system designed to save floor space, maximise vertical space for inventory storage and improve productivity for goods picking.
+The Carousel consists of carriers that rotate vertically and deliver stored inventory (e.g. spare parts, small parcels, electronic components) to the operator on the ground.

-Cost of equipment capped at $6,250 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)